josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Create a new Integration Runtime (gateway), and connect it to the Azure Data Factory Integration Runtime running on your Lab VM.
+- Create a new Integration Runtime (gateway), and connect it to the Azure Data Factory Integration Runtime running on your Lab VM

 _Exit criteria_: